vkoves/carpe/README.md

 Carpe is setup with the default testing suite for Ruby, which is [Minitest](https://github.com/seattlerb/minitest).
 All files related to tests are located in the `test` directory, where you can find fixtures (the data used when running tests), and tests for controllers, models, and helpers, as well as integration tests.
 To get a good overview of how testing in Rails works, see this [RailsGuides guide](http://guides.rubyonrails.org/testing.html) on the subject.

+Carpe also is setup with Travis CI, which automatically runs builds on push or on a pull request being made.
+You can see the build status at the top of the README, and can click on it to see build progress and logs.

 To run all Ruby on Rails tests for Carpe, run `bundle exec rake test` in the Carpe directory.

 To run a specific test, run `bundle exec rake test test_file_path`